project-sunbird/sunbird.org-docs/developer-docs/server-configurations/configuring_email_notification.md

 ### Configuring using Form API**

-Sample template configuration for different content review workflows stored in form APIs:
+Sample template configuration for different content review workflows in form APIs:

 #### Send for review: